thanhsmind/obsidian-extended-graph/README.md

 - Pin nodes.
 - Change the size of nodes and links based on statistical functions.

+Have a look at the [wiki](https://github.com/ElsaTam/obsidian-extended-graph/wiki) for more info.

 ![](doc/images/overview.webp)

 # Installation

+You can install this plugin as any other plugin on desktop via the plugin gallery. it is not supported on mobile.

-The plugin is available in beta through BRAT:
+The plugin is also available in beta through BRAT:
 1. Install and enable the [BRAT plugin](https://github.com/TfTHacker/obsidian42-brat) in your vault.
 2. Navigate to `Settings > BRAT > Beta Plugin List > Add Beta Plugin`.
 3. Enter `https://github.com/ElsaTam/obsidian-extended-graph` into the input field and select `Add Plugin`.

-Have a look at the [wiki](https://github.com/ElsaTam/obsidian-extended-graph/wiki) for more info.

 # Disclosures